Privacy in the SKUPONI online system

 SAFETY AND PROTECTION

-IMPLEMENTATION OF LEGAL INTERESTS
+ENFORCEMENT OF LEGAL INTERESTS

 How do we share acquired personal information with third parties?